 Zinc and iron deficiency are the most common nutritional links to hair loss.
-But some evidence indicates that low intakes of fats, vitamin D, vitamin B12, vitamin C, vitamin A, copper, selenium, and biotin could also be to blame.
+But some evidence indicates that low intakes of the following vitamins and nutrients could also be to blame:

 Many other medical conditions can lead to abnormal balding, including:

-Skin conditions like psoriasis and dermatitis can occur on the scalp and interfere with hair growth.
+Skin conditions such as psoriasis and dermatitis can occur on the scalp and interfere with hair growth.
+Infections such as ringworm of the scalp and folliculitis can also cause hair loss.

-Your search for causes and potential treatments is understandable.
-Research has tied hair loss to lower self-esteem, body image, and increased anxiety.
-Fortunately, many of these non-genetic causes for hair loss can be successfully treated and the hair loss averted and even reversed.
+Many of these nongenetic causes for hair loss can be successfully treated, and the hair loss averted and even reversed.